Magellan Magellan

 Health Insurance

-Health insurance for non-EU citizens is required only for the first six weeks of your stay in Denmark, after which you are covered by the Danish national health insurance system, provided you are registered at a fixed address.
-It is recommended that you purchase liability insurance for your entire stay (1 year is about 400 DKK).
+Travel health insurance is required only for the first couple weeks of your stay in Denmark, after which you are covered by the Danish national health insurance system, provided you are registered at a fixed address.
+More information is available here.

 Introduction Program